 Once you make the decision to start a dairy carrier business, there are several steps to follow before you can legally operate.

-Take a look at each of the sections below for all the information you'll need to get started, including a checklist of requirements before you apply for a dairy licence with DFSV.
+Take a look at each of the sections below for all the information you'll need to get started, including a checklist of requirements before you apply for a dairy licence with Dairy Food Safety Victoria (DFSV).

 Submitting your application

 Applications for new licences and licence cancellations can be downloaded and printed.
 Return completed forms to DFSV with applicable payment made by EFT (EFT details are on the application form).

 Click here for a dairy carrier application information pack

 Please note that it is an offence under the Dairy Act 2000 to commence operations prior to the licence being issued by Dairy Food Safety Victoria.

 Once your application is received a DFSV food safety manager will make contact with you within seven business days after a full application has been submitted ie, an application where the application form, fee and food safety program have been submitted.
 You will have 14 days to supply full details after submitting your application, otherwise your application may be refused and the application fee refunded.

 In order to assist DFSV in processing your application within 60 business days from receipt, please ensure that: